-- indigestion, heartburn or feeling sick - pains in your stomach (abdomen) or other abnormal stomach problems
+• indigestion, heartburn or feeling sick pains in your stomach (abdomen) or other abnormal stomach problems

-Tell your doctor if you have any of the following side effects, they become worse or you notice any effects not listed:

-Uncommon: may affect up to 1 in 100 people

-- allergic reactions, such as skin rashes (urticarial), itching, peeling - headaches
+Tell your doctor if you have any of the following side effects, they become worse or you notice any effects not listed: Uncommon: may affect up to 1 in 100 allergic reactions, such as skin rashes

-Rare: may affect up to 1 in 1,000 people

-- flatulence (wind), diarrhoea, constipation and vomiting Very rare: may affect up to 1 in 10,000 people - blood disorders resulting in unexplained or unusual bruising or bleeding, fever, sore throat, mouth ulcers, flu-like symptoms and severe exhaustion - drop in blood pressure

-- stomach or intestinal ulcers, sometimes with bleeding and perforation, inflammation of the lining of the mouth with ulceration (ulcerative stomatitis), inflammation of the stomach (gastritis) - liver problems

-Not known: frequency cannot be estimated from the data

-- worsening of asthma or bronchospasm

-- swelling (oedema), high blood pressure, heart failure or attack

-- · worsening of colitis and Crohn's disease

-- skin becomes sensitive to light
+- (urticaria), itching, peeling - headaches - Rare: may affect up to 1 in 1,000 people • flatulence (wind), diarrhoea, constipation and vomiting Very rare: may affect up to 1 in 10,000 - people • blood disorders resulting in unexplained or unusual bruising or bleeding, fever, - sore throat, mouth ulcers, flu-like symptoms and severe exhaustion drop in blood pressure - stomach or intestinal ulcers, sometimes with bleeding and perforation, inflammation of the lining of the mouth with ulceration (ulcerative stomatitis). - inflammation of the stomach (gastritis) liver problems Not known: frequency cannot be - estimated from the data worsening of asthma or bronchospasm • swelling (oedema), high blood pressure, heart failure or attack - worsening of colitis and Crohn's disease skin becomes sensitive to light this medicine if you: have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including 'mini-stroke' or transient ischaemic attack 'TIA') - have high blood pressure, diabetes, high cholesterol, have! a family history of heart disease or stroke, or if you are a smoker.

 Any anti-inflammatory / pain-killer medicines such as this medicine may be associated with a small increased risk of heart attack or stroke, particularly when used at high doses.
-Do not exceed recommended dose or duration of treatment.
+Do not exceed recommended dose or duration of

-You should discuss your treatment with your doctor or pharmacist before taking this medicine if you:
+You should discuss your treatment with your doctor or pharmacist before taking